Click to Register Today!

 In 2018, KD Hall Foundation will continue our work to advance the future workforce for young adults with an emphasis on women and young girls.
-KD Hall Foundation focuses our work in three areas: Policy, STEAM 9th-12th grade girls and College-based programs.
+KD Hall Foundation focuses our work in providing college students experiential internships both in Winter and Summer semester.
+College ambassador program is fully college credit approved program.
+Students from Bellevue College, University of Washington, University of Michigan, Eastern Washington and Western Washington University and Washington State University.

 As strong willed soon-to-be parents, the two took matters into their own hands and dedicated their effort and time into bettering their daughter’s future.
-KD Hall Foundation’s long-term goal is to provide national programs in three goal areas and create a blue print that will be implemented across the US and internationally.
+KD Hall Foundation’s long-term goal is to provide national programs in three goal areas and create a blue print that will be implemented across the US and internationally of a prepared cross generational workforce where women are leading on board of directors, government and corporate.
 In 2018, the goal has been to grow systemically, externally and infrastructure internally to meet three goals set by the leadership team.

 Advocacy & Policy

-The goal of addressing policy is to prepare all women and young girls for C-suite level leadership.
-The areas of focus for policy will be:
+The goal of addressing policy is to prepare all women and young girls for C-suite level leadership and building world class communication skills.

 As an ambassador it was amazing to see and work with a black women working hard to create something great for everyone which is something unfortunately I've never saw or done before.
 It was eye opening and very motivating.
 Being ambassador I was constantly remained that I was the right track by being in college pursuing my dreams And kela was sure to constantly remind me and my fellow ambassadors that we are capable.